1876 United States presidential election: Results

 No Republican presidential candidate until Warren G. Harding in 1920 would carry any states that seceded and joined the Confederacy.
 That year, he carried Tennessee, which had never experienced a long period of occupation by federal troops and had been completely "reconstructed" well before the first presidential election of the Reconstruction period (1868).
 None of the Southern states that experienced long periods of occupation by federal troops was carried by a Republican again until Herbert Hoover in 1928, when he won Florida, North Carolina, Texas and Virginia.
 1876 proved to be the last election until 1956 in which the Republican nominee carried Louisiana, as well as the last in which the Republican won South Carolina until 1964.
 Both states would not defect from the Democratic ticket again until 1948, when they backed the "Dixiecrat" candidate Strom Thurmond.

 18.33% of Hayes' votes came from the eleven states of the former Confederacy, with him taking 40.40% of the vote in that region.
-Although 1876 marked the last competitive two-party election in the South before the Democratic dominance of the South until 1948 and of the Border States until 1896, it was also the last presidential election (as of 2020) in which the Democrats won the wartime Unionist Mitchell County, North Carolina; Wayne County, Tennessee; Henderson County, Tennessee; and Lewis County, Kentucky.
-Hayes was also the only Republican president ever to be elected who failed to carry Indiana, and the first to win without Connecticut.
+Although 1876 marked the last competitive two-party election in the South before the Democratic dominance of the South until 1948 and of the Border States until 1896, it was also the last presidential election (as of 2024) in which the Democrats won the wartime Unionist Mitchell County, North Carolina; Wayne County, Tennessee; Henderson County, Tennessee; and Lewis County, Kentucky.

+As of 2024, Hayes is the only Republican president ever to be elected who failed to carry Indiana, and was the first to win without Connecticut.
+This was also the last presidential election until 2016 that Florida voted Republican while Virginia voted Democratic.